AwesomeRevolt/RevoltPlugins/Gifs/readme.md

 ## Troubleshooting

 - If no GIFs appear, make sure you replaced the `API-KEY` with a valid key.
 - If the button does not show up, try reloading the page or reinstalling.
+(PS: The button will not show up if you do not have `upload files` permission in the server
 - The dropdown may be hidden behind other UI elements if the window is small.
 Try resizing.

 ---